varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

-# Dell Optiplex 3020 Hackintosh Catalina 10.15 + OpenCore 0.6.3
+# Dell Optiplex 3020 Hackintosh Catalina 10.15, Big Sur 11 + OpenCore 0.6.4
-This repository contains a guide on how to install macOS Catalina on the Dell Optiplex 3020, with the neccesary files.
+This repository contains a guide on how to install macOS Catalina (or Big Sur) on the Dell Optiplex 3020, with the neccesary files.

 ## Disclaimer